litmuschaos/v1-litmus-docs/website/versioned_docs/version-1.1.0/openebs-control-plane-validation.md

 ### Watch Chaos progress

-- View pod restart by setting up a watch on the pods in the OpenEBS namespace
+- View pod terminations by setting up a watch on the pods in the OpenEBS namespace

   `watch -n 1 kubectl get pods -n openebs`

 ### Check Chaos Experiment Result

-- Check whether the openEBS control plane is resilient to the pod failure, once the experiment (job) is completed.
+- Check whether the OpenEBS control plane is resilient to the pod failure, once the experiment (job) is completed.
 The ChaosResult resource naming convention is: `<ChaosEngine-Name>-<ChaosExperiment-Name>`.

   `kubectl describe chaosresult control-plane-chaos-openebs-control-plane-validation -n openebs`